davidwebbespiritu/ERPNext-Version-15-Easy-Install-Preconfigured-For-WSL-Ubuntu-24.04/README.md

 # ERPNext v15 Preconfigured Installation Guide on Windows Using WSL

 This guide will help you install ERPNext v15 on a Windows machine using Windows Subsystem for Linux (WSL).
+You can also refer to the [video guide](https://youtu.be/ZArOYSWXLWo?si=hvHfp8LLQF25QyKO) for a visual walkthrough.

 ## Prerequisites